BartSte/nvim-project-marks/README.md

 })
 ```

-- When you create a new project, create a new empty shada shada file in
+- When you create a new project, create a new empty shada file in `~/shadas`
-  `~/shadas` with the name of root directory of the project.
-For example, if
+  with the name of root directory of the project.
+For example, if your project
-  your project is stored in `~/code/project_1`, create a file called
+  is stored in `~/code/project_1`, create a file called
   `~/shadas/project_1.shada`.
+You can do this manually, or you can call
+  `:MakeShada`.

 Now, each time you open neovim from the root of a project, the plugin will look
 for a shada file in `~/shadas` with the name of the root directory of the